securitybunker/databunker.org/content/use-case/data-minimization/text.md

 In cybersecurity, we have the principle of **least privilege**.
 It means your user or application process must have minimal privileges to do its job.

-In privacy, we have a similar principle.
+In GDPR compliance, we have a similar principle.
 It is called **data minimization**.
 You need to keep customer data at a minimum only sufficient to provide a service.

 In this article, we’ll be taking an in-depth look at Databunker.
 Databunker is an open-source secure vault for customer records built with the **data minimization** principle.
 The product comes with an **automatic data minimization** API to support any stringent privacy laws.